guzba/zippy/README.md

 This library works well using Nim's relatively new `--gc:arc` and `--gc:orc` as well as the default garbage collector.
 This library also works using both `nim c` and `nim cpp`, in addition to `--cc:vcc` on Windows.

-I have also verified that Zippy builds with `--experimental:strictFuncs` on Nim 1.4.0.

 ## Examples

 Simple examples using Zippy can be found in the [examples/](https://github.com/guzba/zippy/blob/master/examples) folder.